Samuel W. Fordyce: Professional career

 After the Civil War, Fordyce relocated to Huntsville, Alabama, and established a banking house, Fordyce & Rison.
 Fordyce assisted in financing the North & South Alabama Railway from Decatur to Montgomery.

 In January 1876, Fordyce moved near Hot Springs, Arkansas, after being in bad health and knowing the reputation of Hot Springs as a health resort.
 While in Hot Springs, Fordyce contributed greatly to the development of the city.
 He assisted Senator John A. Logan in introducing a bill to build an Army and Navy Hospital on government reservation land in Hot Springs.
-Fordyce also helped to finance hotels, an opera house, water, gas and electric light works, street railcars, and other public enterprises.
+Fordyce also helped to finance hotels, an opera house, water, gas, and electric light works, street railcars, and other public enterprises.

 Fordyce soon turned his attention to building a network of railroads in the south and southwest.
 The St. Louis Southwestern Railway Company was built under Fordyce's management, which he operated for sixteen years.
 Fordyce served in many positions in the rail industry.
 For three years, he was vice president and treasurer of the Texas & St. Louis Railway.
 He was a receiver from 1885 to 1886 and president of the railroad, which was reorganized under the name St. Louis, Arkansas & Texas Railway, from 1886 to 1889.
 He served as receiver from 1889 to 1890 and president from 1890 to 1898 of the newly titled St. Louis Southwestern Railway Company.
 In 1899, Fordyce was appointed receiver of the Kansas City, Pittsburgh & Gulf Railway and became its president a year later, when it was renamed the Kansas City Southern Railway.
-In 1900 and 1901, he helped built the Little Rock, Hot Springs & Western Railway.
+In 1900 and 1901, he helped build the Little Rock, Hot Springs & Western Railway.
 It is estimated that Fordyce has contributed to the building and financing of at least ten thousand miles of railway.
-His contributions to the railroad include the following lines: St. Louis-San Francisco system; Missouri, Oklahoma & Gulf Railroad; the Illinois, Indiana & Minnesota Railroad; the Apalachicola Northern in Florida; the St. Louis; Guthrie & El Reno Railroad in Oklahoma; the St. Louis, Brownsville and Mexico Railway in Texas; and the Fort Worth and Denver Railway.
+His contributions to the railroad include the following lines: St. Louis-San Francisco system; Missouri, Oklahoma & Gulf Railroad; the Illinois, Indiana & Minnesota Railroad; the Apalachicola Northern in Florida; the St. Louis, Guthrie & El Reno Railroad in Oklahoma; the St. Louis, Brownsville and Mexico Railway in Texas; and the Fort Worth and Denver Railway.